snarlferb/u/README.md

   A font determines how the text is visually represented. *In FreeType, a face object models a given typeface in a given style.*

+  The character set is just the set of characters in the font.
+The encoding is the way that those characters are ordered (or sometimes, the way the first 256 are ordered).

+  CID fonts (Character ID) have no encodings.
+Instead they are designed to be associated with one or several cmap files which provide encodings in a general way.
+A cmap table translates character codes into corresponding glyph indices.
+This tells the font rendering engine which glyph to display for each character entered.
+A single font can have multiple cmap subtables, each supporting a different character encoding scheme (e.g., Unicode, Windows-1252).
+This allows a single font to work with various character sets used by different operating systems or applications.

   Monospace fonts possess characters that occupy the same amount of horizontal space, regardless of its shape.
 Proportional font characters occupy varying amounts of horizontal space based on their shape and size, hence the relative proportion.